Eva van Emden (she/her), freelance editor

 At the end of the project, it can be hard to let go.
 At this point, being systematic about making sure I’ve met all of the job requirements builds my confidence that I’m delivering good work.
 I use notes and to-do lists to keep things from falling through the cracks.

-• I check my project notes file or the client’s original email for special instructions about delivery (and invoicing).
+• I check my project notes file or the client’s original email to make sure I’ve done everything they asked for and to check for special instructions about delivery (and invoicing).

 • Most importantly, I go through my to-do list in the project notes file to make sure all tasks are completed.
-At a minimum, my to-do list generally has reminders to check the table of contents, reread all of the comments in the file, and spell check.
+At a minimum, my to-do list generally has reminders to check the table of contents, reread all of the track changes comments, and do a final spell check.
 Ticking off the items gives me confidence that the work is finished.

 • Other checklists: the client may have a house checklist, especially for proofreading.
 I also have a standard checklist for proofreading that I go through.